aswilt/guided-task-learning-and-rewards/docs/architecture-overview.md

 # Architecture Overview

+## Purpose

+This document outlines the conceptual architecture of the Guided Task Learning and Rewards system, demonstrating a Technical Product Manager perspective.
+The system is designed to improve task completion, learning adoption, and engagement in HR, finance, and operational workflows.

+---

-## Components
+## Core Components

-1. **Task Guidance Engine**: Manages multi-step workflows, tracks progress, supports branching
+1. **Task Guidance Engine**
+   - Manages multi-step workflows and tracks progress
+   - Provides step-by-step guidance to users
+   - Supports branching logic based on user actions

-2. **Learning Module**: Delivers contextual micro-learning content; API-driven integration
+2. **Learning Module**
+   - Delivers contextual, embedded micro-learning content
+   - Can integrate with external learning platforms via APIs
+   - Tracks completion of learning for rewards

-3. **Reward Engine**: Configurable points, streaks, and milestone rewards
+3. **Reward Engine**
+   - Calculates points and milestones based on completed tasks and learning
+   - Configurable by administrators to emphasize urgent actions or priority workflows

-4. **Rules Engine**: Governs task-to-reward relationships, modular design
+4. **Rules Engine**
+   - Governs reward allocation and eligibility
+   - Modular design allows flexible reward logic and business rules

+---

-## Integration Pattern
+## System Integration

-- Stub APIs simulate external system interactions
+- External APIs are stubbed to simulate integrations with learning and workflow platforms
-- Event-driven, decoupled design for scalability
+- Event-driven architecture enables decoupled communication between components
+- Admins can configure reward pathways, set deadlines, and monitor progress

+---

-## TPM Notes
+## TPM Perspective

-- Shows translation of business needs into technical architecture
+- Demonstrates translating business requirements into a scalable, modular architecture
-- Enables engineering teams to implement a scalable system
+- Provides clear blueprint for engineering implementation
+- Shows planning for future extensibility and integration without exposing sensitive data